Chao-Xi/jxazurebook/docs/az104/5az_storage.md

 * **Lifecycle Management rules can be created to specify the conditions under which blobs should be moved.**
 * **<mark>Rules can be applied to all blobs or limited to specific filters such as blob type or prefix.</mark>**
 * **Filters can be based on properties like last modified or creation date.**
-* Actions such as moving blobs to a different tier or deleting them can be performed based on the defined rules.
+* **Actions such as moving blobs to a different tier or deleting them can be performed based on the defined rules**.
-* Blob Index Match, a key-value tagging system, can be used for additional filtering and organization of blobs.
+* **Blob Index Match, a key-value tagging system, can be used for additional filtering and organization of blobs**.
 * Lifecycle Management provides scoping options to limit the application of rules to specific storage accounts or blob containers.
 * Important concepts:
 	* Blob access tiers (hot, cool, archive)